Sarrvessh/anju-pizza/README.md

 - Backend is made using ExpressJS
 - Frontend is made using ReactJS and Redux
 - MongoDB is used as the database
-- RazorPay is used for processing payments
 - User session is stored using JWT
-- Sendgrid is used for sending password reset OTP
 - Bootstrap is used for CSS and styling